c0mm1t-t34m/MicrosoftActivators/README.md

 3°) Make sure you have access to internet <br>
 4°) Open the script with admin rights and wait for activation ! <br>

-<em>Sometimes you will need to deactivate windows defender before...</em>
+<em>Sometimes you will need to disable windows defender before...</em>

 # Authors :
 Coder : C0MM1T <br>